 A new tool for evaluating financial literacy programming in Canada is now available.
-Launched at the Financial Consumer Agency of Canada’s Financial Literacy Research Symposium in November 2016, the tool allows organizations that are delivering financial literacy programming to develop their own tailored evaluation plans.
+The Financial Literacy Outcome Evaluation Tool allows organizations that are delivering financial literacy programming to develop their own tailored evaluation plans.

-The tool benefits private, public and community-based organizations seeking to improve their financial literacy programming by:
+The free tool benefits private, public and community-based organizations seeking to improve their financial literacy programming by:

 - providing a common set of evaluation metrics that can be used for any financial literacy initiative in Canada